 Available in electronic format on all major booksellers, including:

-Also available as part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in both paperback and electronic format.
+Also available as part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in hardcover, paperback and electronic format.